ocraton/smart-ev-charging/README.md

 - `charging-orchestrator` gathers the **technical** constraints — state of charge from `vehicle-provider`, deliverable power from `station-provider` over SOAP, and the hourly price list from `tariff-provider`;
 - `energy-prosumer` produces the **economic** assessment — how much energy is missing, what it costs to charge right now, and how much would be saved by waiting for the cheapest slot; to do so it consults `tariff-provider` and `vehicle-provider` itself.

-Both run at the same time on the orchestrator's thread pool and meet at the synchronization barrier, where their contributions are merged into a single recommendation.
+The two run at the same time in separate processes: the orchestrator dispatches all four integrations on its own dedicated `prosumerExecutor`, and while the other three are still in flight the `energy-prosumer` serves the cost-estimate call on a web thread of its own.
+They meet at the orchestrator's synchronization barrier, where their contributions are merged into a single recommendation.

 ## Prerequisites